 - Complex General Surgical Oncology

-A surgeon trained in complex general surgical oncology has specialized expertise in the diagnosis, multidisciplinary treatment and rehabilitation of patients with rare, unusual or complex cancers.
-These surgeons typically work in cancer centers or academic institutions and coordinate patient care with other oncologic specialists.
+A surgeon trained in Complex General Surgical Oncology is a General Surgeon who has expertise in the diagnosis, multidisciplinary treatment and rehabilitation of patients with rare, uncommon or complex cancers.
+These surgeons typically work in cancer centers or academic institutions and coordinate patient care with other cancer specialists.
 They also provide community outreach in cancer prevention and education, as well as lead cancer studies.

 - Hospice and Palliative Medicine

-A Surgeon with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
-This specialist works with an interdisciplinary hospice or palliative care team to maximize quality of life while addressing the physical, psychological, social and spiritual needs of both patient and family.
+A Surgeon trained in Hospice and Palliative Medicine has special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
+This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social and spiritual needs of both patient and family.

 - Pediatric Surgery

-A Pediatric Surgeon is a General Surgeon with specialized training in the diagnosis and care of premature and newborn infants, children and adolescents.
-This care includes the detection and correction of fetal abnormalities, repair of birth defects, treatment of injuries in children and adolescents, and the treatment of the pediatric cancer patient, as well as conditions treated in adults by General Surgeons, such as appendicitis, hernias, acid reflux and bowel obstructions.
+A Pediatric Surgeon is a General Surgeon who has expertise in the diagnosis and care of premature and newborn infants, children and adolescents.
+This care includes the detection and correction of fetal abnormalities, repair of birth defects, treatment of injuries in children and adolescents, and the treatment of pediatric cancer patients, as well as conditions treated in adults by General Surgeons, such as appendicitis, hernias, acid reflux and bowel obstructions.

 - Surgery of the Hand